SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 # Scrum Definition

-Scrum is a lightweight framework[#ScrumFramework] that helps people, teams and organizations[#Organization] generate value through adaptive[ScrumPillars:Adaptation] solutions for complex problems.
+Scrum is a lightweight framework[#Framework,#extendScrum] that helps people, teams and organizations[#Organization] generate value through adaptive[ScrumPillars:Adaptation] solutions for complex problems.

 In a nutshell, Scrum requires a Scrum Master[ScrumTeam:ScrumMaster] to foster an environment where: